SUBSCRIBE AND GAIN ACCESS TO OUR FREE PRINTABLES!

 The feet would have to be removed.
 We wanted to final piece to be a little shorter so it wouldn’t interfere with the sloped walls of Barish’s second room.

-I lightly sanded the sides and top with a random orbital sander and 220 grit paper.
+I lightly sanded the sides and top with a random orbit sander and 220 grit paper.
 Though it would be painted, 6 years of finger grease wouldn’t help matters.

 After sanding, I applied a coat of primer, since I’d be painting it with Benjamin Moore Aura paint left over from another IKEA hack I’ll soon be sharing.